Classic and traditional or biblical baby boy names are great and they’ll never go out of style, that’s for sure.

 Samuel is a name of Hebrew origin and its meaning is “name of God” or “God has heard.”
 It was also mentioned in the Bible – one of the prophets was Samuel.

 This sounding name is of Ukrainian/Russian origin.
-It’s a unisex name and it’s considered to be a diminutive of the female name Alexandra and male name Alexander.
+It’s a 5-letter name for girls and boys and it’s considered to be a diminutive of the female name Alexandra and male name Alexander.

 Its meaning is “defending men” or “defender of mankind.”